danwooller/waveshare-epaper-display/README.md

 [Raspberry Pi Zero WH (presoldered header)](https://www.amazon.co.uk/gp/product/B07BHMRTTY/)
 [microSDHC card](https://www.amazon.co.uk/gp/product/B073K14CVB)

-## Setup the PI

-### Prepare the Pi

-I've got a separate post for this, [prepare the Raspberry Pi with WiFi and SSH](https://code.mendhak.com/prepare-raspberry-pi/).
-Once the Pi is set up, and you can access it, come back here.

 ### Connect the display

 Turn the Pi off, then put the HAT on top of the Pi's GPIO pins.